 Every once in a while, I get in the mood for dark chocolate.
 And when that dark chocolate urge takes over, nothing hits the spot like these dark Chocolate Cocoa Espresso Cupcakes.

-You must already be thinking that any recipe that combines dark chocolate, cocoa powder and espresso coffee has got to be good, right?
+You must already be thinking that any recipe that combines dark chocolate, cocoa powder and espresso coffee (made from a good coffee machine) has got to be good, right?
 I’m here to assure you that it is.
 I’m also here to assure you that this is not a tooth-achingly sweet recipe.
 In my opinion, this moist cupcake has the perfect balance of sweetness and dark chocolatey goodness.

 I’ve often been asked what the difference is between a muffin and a cupcake.
 Well, for starters, as the name indicates, cupcakes are cakes, albeit small, but still basically a cake.
 Usually, you can expect a lighter and fluffier texture when compared to a muffin, which tends to be slightly denser.
 The difference is caused by the way the ingredients are incorporated.
 Muffin recipes combine all the liquid in one bowl; all the dry in another bowl and in theory you mix only until these two are combined. (remember it’s a type of quick bread).
 In a cupcake recipe, the fat source (usually butter) needs to be well incorporated with the sugar and eggs before the addition of the dry ingredients.
 This is usually done with the help of an electric beater or a stand mixer.

 I’ve adapted this recipe from a Canadian magazine called Homemakers.
 I’ve already shared two wonderful recipes from this magazine which unfortunately is no longer in publication.
 (Creamy Rice Pudding and Buttermilk Pancakes.)